en

 Requirements IPO/SPO REMS JUNIOR MINING

-Prospectus Full Prospectus compliant with AIFC Market Rules Simplified Prospectus based on AIX template Full Prospectus compliant with AIFC Market Rules Prospectus Summary compliant with AIFC Market Rules
+Prospectus Full Prospectus compliant with AIFC Market Rules Prospectus without Summary Full Prospectus compliant with AIFC Market Rules Prospectus Summary compliant with AIFC Market Rules

 Issue and settlement currency Any, subject to AIX CSD settlement eligibility